cloudsecguide/cloudsecguide.github.io/examples/concepts/container-runtime-monitoring.md

+<title>Container Runtime Monitoring</title>
-This will show an example of how to implement cloud-agnostic container runtime monitoring.
+his will show an example of how to implement cloud-agnostic container runtime monitoring.